From Knots to Crystals: Machine-Learned Potentials for Self-Assembling Topological Solitons in Liquid Crystals: Methods

 The interaction energies of heliknoton pairs are obtained from fine-grained simulations based on the Frank-Oseen free-energy functional, which describes the energetic cost of spatial deformations of the nematic director field $\boldsymbol{n}(\boldsymbol{r})$:

-where $K_{11}$, $K_{22}$ and $K_{33}$ are the Frank elastic moduli associated with splay, twist, and bend deformations, respectively, $p$ is the cholesteric pitch, $\epsilon_0$ is the vacuum permittivity, and $\Delta\epsilon$ is the dielectric anisotropy.
-We do not include the contribution of splay-bend deformations, as it was shown to have little effect on heliknoton stability~\cite{Tai2019}.
+where $K_{11}$, $K_{22}$ and $K_{33}$ are the Frank elastic moduli associated with splay, twist, and bend deformations, respectively, $p$ is the cholesteric pitch, $\epsilon_0$ is the vacuum permittivity, and $\Delta\epsilon$ is the dielectric anisotropy. {We neglect the contribution of saddle-splay ($K_{24}$) deformations, as no singular defects are present in our system, the surface boundary conditions exhibit strong anchoring, and prior work has shown that including the $K_{24}$ term does not significantly affect the results in such cases~\cite{Tai2019, PoyNatPhoton}}.

 The surface anchoring energy follows the Rapini-Papoular form~\cite{Rapini1969}:

 where $W$ is the anchoring strength and $\boldsymbol{n}_0 = \boldsymbol{y}$ is the easy axis, corresponding to unidirectional planar anchoring.
 We employ periodic boundary conditions along the $x$ and $y$ directions.